 What questions should we ask our finance brokers?

-- Do they have their own Australia Credit Licence (ACL) or are they acting as an authorised credit representative under someone else’s ACL
+- Do they have their own Australia Credit Licence7 (ACL) or are they acting as an authorised credit representative under someone else’s ACL?

 How are finance brokers able to get better deals for clients?